Introduction to eLearning and Hybrid Courses

 - actively participating in online discussions with their instructor and classmates;

-- spending the time and the effort needed to read all resource materials, such as textbooks and study guides, and interacting with course materials found on CDs, DVDs, and online;
+- spending the time and the effort needed to read all resource materials, such as textbooks, publisher based lab content and study guides, and interacting with multi media course materials;

 - watching any required videos;